 Reunions are milestones for our alumni and provide an opportunity to reflect on student experiences, reconnect with fellow Techers and the Institute, and celebrate and recognize your accomplishments since graduation.

-The collective reunion year gifts made by alumni create tremendous impact on the academic journey of our current Techers, while also supporting all areas of campus--allowing Caltech to remain a leader in science, research, and discovery.
+The collective reunion year gifts made by alumni impact the academic journey of our current Techers, while also supporting all areas of campus--allowing Caltech to remain a leader in science, research, and discovery.

 No matter what part of campus you give to or how much you donate, as undergraduate reunion alumni (Classes of 1948, 1953, 1958, 1963, 1968, 1973, 1978, 1983, 1988, 1993, 1998, 2003, 2008, 2013), your gift is considered a reunion year gift if it is made between October 1, 2017 and September 30, 2018.